radar/guides/rubygems-org-api.md

 ### GET - `/api/v1/gems/latest`

-Pulls the 50 newest first-version gems added to RubyGems.org.
+Pulls the 50 gems most recently added to RubyGems.org (for the first time).
 Returns an array of the XML or JSON representation of the gems.

     $ curl 'https://rubygems.org/api/v1/gems/latest.json'